Aram Mp3: 2014–present: After Eurovision

-After Eurovision he was appearing as a guest star on many Armenian TV shows such as The Voice and X Factor.
+After Eurovision, he appeared as a guest star on many Armenian TV shows such as The Voice and X Factor.

 Aram's new single "Help" was released on 7 February 2015.

-In 2016, he is the speaking and singing voice of Adult Simba and also the lead singer of Circle of Life. in the Armenian version of The Lion King.
+In 2016, he voiced Adult Simba, both speaking and singing, and was also the lead singer of Circle of Life in the Armenian version of The Lion King.

-Starting in 2016, he participated as a judge and mentor on the Armenian Eurovision National final where his team was made up of Saro Gevorgyan, LUCY, Lilit Harutyunyan, and Jujo.
+Starting in 2016, he participated as a judge and mentor in the Armenian Eurovision National final, where his team was made up of Saro Gevorgyan, LUCY, Lilit Harutyunyan, and Jujo.
 However, they all got eliminated with LUCY placing 6th in the contest.

 In February 2017, Iveta Mukuchyan and Aram Mp3 released a collaborative single together titled "Dashterov".

 On 21 May, Iveta Mukuchyan announced a new traditional project with Aram MP3 called "Dashterov".
 The first song ("El Eghnim") of that project was released on 15 June and the second one ("Let the wind blow") was released on 22 June.
-In the same month, Sargsyan participated in a new project for helping all the Armenian children who suffer from cancer.
-Many Armenian prominent singers were also participating, such as Mihran Tsarukyan, Erik Karapetyan, Iveta Mukuchyan.
+In the same month, Sargsyan participated in a new project to help all the Armenian children who suffer from cancer.
+Many prominent Armenian singers were also participating, such as Mihran Tsarukyan, Erik Karapetyan, and Iveta Mukuchyan.